SR ASSOCIATE TRIAL JUDGE

 1. Must complete and pass the pre-employment screening in accordance with the Hopi Tribe Policy and Procedures and maintain compliance throughout employment.
-All offers of employment will be contingent upon successful completion of all references, checks, education verification (including credentials, licenses and degrees), and background investigation and other pre-employment screening requirements.
+All offers of employment will be contingent upon successful completion of all references, checks, education verification (including credentials, licenses

 2. Must possess a valid Arizona Driver’s license and complete/pass the Hopi Tribes’ Defenses Driving Course.